 Using antihypertensive medication and regular monitoring is highly effective as a treatment to lower blood pressure.

-Atrial Fibrillation
+Atrial fibrillation

-Atrial Fibrillation (AF) is a heart condition that causes an irregular and fast heartbeat which raises the risk of stroke.
+Atrial fibrillation (AF) is a heart condition that causes an irregular and fast heartbeat which raises the risk of stroke.

-Normally the blood flows into the heart and gets pumped out with each beat.
+Normal blood flow is into the heart and the heart pumps it out with each beat.
 With the irregular and fast rhythm, the heart may not have time to empty fully before refilling with blood.
-The blood can pool inside the heart and can cause a clot to form and increase the risk of a stroke.

-There are often no symptoms with AF however some people may have palpitations, chest pain, breathlessness or fatigue.
 Atrial Fibrillation can happen to anyone, more commonly in men and people with conditions such as heart disease, diabetes, obesity and high blood pressure.

 Taking anticoagulant medication will slow down the clotting process, making it less likely for a clot to form and reduce your risk of a stroke.